hazelcast/hazelcast-jet-reference-manual/docs/120_Glossary.md

 </b></td><td>Hazelcast topology where members run outside the user
 application and are connected to clients using client libraries.
 The client library is installed in the user application.
 </td></tr><tr><td><b>

+Co-Grouping
+</b></td><td>
+An operation that is a mix of an SQL JOIN and GROUP BY with specific restrictions.
+Sometimes called a "stream join".
+Each item of each stream that is being joined must be mapped to its grouping key.
+All items with the same grouping key (from all streams) are aggregated together into a single result.
+However, the result can be structured and preserve all input items separated by their stream of origin.
+In that form the operation effectively becomes a pure JOIN with no aggregation.
+</td></tr><tr><td><b>

 DAG